CN-TU/py-outlier-detection-stream-data/README.md

 2. CICIDS2017 is provided as pcaps and a ground truth file.
 We extracted AGM features with a feature extractor based on Golang.
-Our feature extractor is pending publication (shortly), but it can be requested on demand by email here: felix.iglesias(at)nt.tuwien.ac.at.
+Our feature extractor is pending publication (shortly), but it can be requested on demand by email here: **felix.iglesias(at)nt.tuwien.ac.at**.
 In any case, features can be extracted with any feature extractor, e.g., tshark.

 We provide a "sample.csv" with the names of the used features and 5 samples.